 The FRRP is located northwest of the intersection of Interstate 470 and NW Pryor Road in Lee's Summit, MO (See Appendix B).
 The purpose of the project is to reclaim limestone and other earthen material for various uses.
 The entire project area encompasses approximately 70 acres.
-Phase 1 of the reclamation process will utilize 15 acres of the project area.

-This SWPPP shall be effective only for those areas shown as being included in the Phase 1 permitted area of the FRRP (See Appendix B).
+This SWPPP shall be effective only for those areas shown as being included in the permitted area of the FRRP (See Appendix B).

-FRRP Phase 1 encompasses 15 acres of watershed area with 1 outfall.
+FRRP in its current configuration has 1 outfall.
 This outfall contributes stormwater runoff within the following receiving water area: